Accommodation regulations for hotels, B&Bs, and short-term lets

 Some products are standard-rated regardless of temperature or where they are consumed:

 Common mistake: Many hospitality businesses assume bottled water is zero-rated because it is 'food'.
-It is not - all beverages except plain milk are standard-rated.
+It is not - all beverages are standard-rated except milk and milk-based drinks, which are zero-rated as groceries when sold to take away (when supplied in the course of catering they are standard-rated like everything else).

-If you operate a hotel, B&B, guest house, or holiday let, accommodation VAT has its own rules - including an important exemption for longer stays.
+If you operate a hotel, B&B, guest house, or holiday let, accommodation VAT has its own rules - including the reduced value rule for hotel stays of more than 28 days.

 How you structure tips and service charges affects both VAT and your staff's take-home pay.
 Getting the structure right can benefit everyone.